TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrordotnetversionupgraderequired.md

 To resolve this issue, perform the below:

 - Ensure the .NET version matches the requirements listed [here](https://docs.microsoft.com/azure/backup/sql-support-matrix).
-If not upgrade to latest version (this might require machine reboot.)
+If not, upgrade to latest version (this might require machine reboot).
-- After upgrading and rebooting.
-Retry the operation.
+- After upgrading and rebootin, retry the operation